Aashish2502/Sorting-Visualizer/README.md

 # Sorting-Visualizer
 **A web-based project developed to provide a visual representation of various sorting algorithms.**

-The Sorting Algorithms Visualizer is a web-based project developed using JavaScript, HTML, and CSS.
+The Sorting Algorithms Visualizer is a web-based project developed using _**JavaScript, HTML, and CSS**_.
 The main goal of this project is to provide a visual representation of various sorting algorithms, enabling users to better understand how these algorithms work.

 The featutures of this project are: